#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 When Is a Gutter Repair Enough?

 In general, isolated gutter repairs make the most sense when there is minor damage rather than widespread issues in select areas.
-A repair is likely sufficient if there are only a few small holes, rust spots cover less than 25% of the total gutter surface, and the majority of brackets and seams remain structurally sound.
+A repair is likely sufficient if there are only a few small holes, rust spots cover less than 25% of the total gutter surface, and most brackets and seams remain structurally sound.

 Gutters with light surface rust but no perforations can often be restored through thorough cleaning, priming, and painting.
 If your roof is 5-10 years old and minimal leak damage has been reported inside the home, patching and sealing may extend the life of your existing gutters another 5-7 years.